CristinaZambon/Data_Communication_Networks/1. Basic File Transfer Protocol/README.md

-# Programming Assignment 1: Basic File Transfer Protocol
+# 1. Basic File Transfer Protocol

 We are dealing with Unix sockets.
 The code must compile on Pluto.